Tanmoy-Rath/gettingandcleaningdata/README.md

 ### run_analysis.R explaination
 #### 1. Download and unzip the file to your working directory
 You can do this either by the script given below or download directly via the browser.
+Be sure to check the files *README.txt* and *features_info.txt*.
 ```R
 file_link <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 TOTAL_PATH <- file.path(getwd(),"zip_directory_UCI")